MirageNet/Mirage/doc/docs/general/getting-started.md

 If you require a camera to run on player prefab subscribe to `Identity.OnStartLocalPlayer` event to take control of the Main Camera in the scene for the player.
 You do not need a camera on every player prefab.
 :::

-Example if client authority has been checked and you trust clients.
-Never trust clients tho.
+For example, if client authority has been checked and you trust clients.
+Never trust clients though.

 ```cs
 using UnityEngine;